binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/extending-leverage/build.env.md

 Files are traversed from parent to child as to allow values in deeper directories to override possible previously existing values.
 Consider all files must bear the same name, which in our case defaults to `"build.env"`.
-So you can have multiple `build.env` files that we'll be processed by the `leverage` CLI in the context of a specific layer of a Reference Architecture project.
+So you can have multiple `build.env` files that will be processed by the `leverage` CLI in the context of a specific layer of a Reference Architecture project.
 For example the [/le-tf-infra-aws/apps-devstg/us-east-1/k8s-kind/k8s-resources/build.env](https://github.com/binbashar/le-tf-infra-aws/blob/master/apps-devstg/us-east-1/k8s-kind/k8s-resources/build.env) file.